gabrielsoltz/metahub/README.md

 ## MetaChecks Filtering

-MetaHub supports filtering for MetaChecks in the form of a list.
+MetaHub supports filtering for MetaChecks in the form of a Key=Value.
 You can use how many filters you want and separate them using spaces.
 If you specify more than one check, you will get all resources that match at least one of the checks.

+MetaChecks filters only supports True or False value:
+- A MetaChecks filter set to **True** means `True` or with data.
+- A MetaChecks filter set to **False** means `False` or without data.

 The MetaCheck filters are applied to the output of the MetaCheck that executes over your AWS Resources.